AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 `.tmLanguage` files converted using the converter [Nova Mate](https://github.com/gredman/novamate)

-I don't think the syntaxes work with Nova well.
-And probably will need some reworking to so that Nova will give the correct code completion and hover overs automagically!
+I don't think its syntaxes work with Nova well.
+I am in the process of reworking to so that Nova will give the correct symbols.

-Cleaning/Building/Running are done by using `mxmlc` for compiling and runninf with `adt` from an (Harman) Adobe Air or Flex SDK.
+Cleaning/Building/Running are done by using `mxmlc` for compiling, packaging and running with `adt` from an (Harman) Adobe Air or Flex SDK.

 ## Requirements